 One variation on the harmonic minor scale that comes up every so often is the melodic minor scale.
-As for all other types of scales, which I won’t bother mentioning here because I don’t want to confuse you, you rarely, if ever, hear them used in popular styles of music.
-You start to come across other types of scales as you venture into less familiar and often more complicated genres of music.
-That said, guitarists in these genres still rely on the fundamental scales that I have outlined here, so be sure to have the same groundwork in place before you attempt to play like them.
+As for all other types of scales (which I won’t bother mentioning here because I don’t want to confuse you), you rarely, if ever, hear them used in popular styles of music.
+You start to come across other types of scales as you venture into less familiar and often more complicated genres of music like bebop jazz and neoclassical.
+That said, guitarists in these genres still rely on the fundamental scales that I have outlined here (namely the pentatonic and major scale patterns), so be sure to have the same groundwork in place before you attempt to play like them.

 Beginner Guitar Scales